benemon/ical-google-calendar-sync/README.md

 ----------
 ### Running the example locally on a MAC

-The route can be run locally using the following Maven goal:
     export GCAL_CLIENT_TOKEN_FILE=<absolutePath to the file stored>
     export GCAL_REFRESH_RATE_SECONDS=600
     export ICAL_ENDPOINT=http://ptapps.redhat.com/alloc/export/<yourID>/allocation.ics
     export GCAL_TARGET_CALENDAR=GoogleCalendarName

+##### Running the Unit Tests

+The unit tests don't require VPN access as they use a local ICalendar file:

+    mvn clean test

+##### Running the Camel example

+The route can be run locally using the following Maven goal:

-    mvn clean install exec:java
+    mvn clean install exec:java -DskipTests

 ### Running the example using OpenShift S2I template